hollow-cube/polar/spec.md

 byte - compression type (0 = none, 1 = zstd)
 varint - length of the rest of the data

-todo include world data here
-- min, max coordinate
-- min section y
+byte - min section
-- what else
+byte - max section

 varint - number of chunks
 -- the rest of the data is a series of chunks